Fistulas of the vagina are abnormal connections between the vagina and another organ.

 We will tell you if you need a bowel prep before a test.

 You may have bloody drainage from the vagina.
 Wear a pad to manage and check the output.
-Foul smelling drainage or soaking a pad with blood is not normal.
 If you have a short-term ostomy to help you heal, we will teach you how to take care of it.

 It is normal to have pain or pressure where the repair was made.
-We will prescribe pain pills for pain.
+We encourage you to take over the counter pain reliefers such as Tylenol.
+We may prescribe pain pills for you

 Check for a fever at the same time each day until your follow-up visit.